skip982/nalu935/nalu935/DissTrackLyrics.md

 I used to see these niggas on my twitter feed man,

-crystal sec well known to start shit,
+You niggas well known to start shit,

-Pistol on me nigga, ain't no picking on me.
+Pistol on me nigga, ain't no more picking on me.

-A thug holiday is where your body lay,

-I once heard Barack Obama whisper asalaam alaikum,
+A thug holiday is where your body lay, I once heard Barack Obama whisper asalaam alaikum,

 Late came to the realization that your “exploits” were fake, damn..

 you nearly broke my heart,

-I really thought you niggas really owned them exploits,

-I used to be friends with you niggas,
+I really thought you niggas really owned them exploits, I used to be friends with you niggas.

-Hard to point a finger when you live a life of sin,

-I'm gonna bring my niggas with me if I lose or win,
+Hard to point a finger when you live a life of sin, I'm gonna bring my niggas with me if I lose or win.

 Bought a fleet of devices,

-This little thing of ours,

-Such a head rush until the day the feds rush you

-That's when you niggas wish you put your bread up,
+This little thing of ours is such a head rush until the day the feds rush you, That's when you niggas wish you put your bread up.

-Fast money comin' slow, you better think quick
+Fast money comin' slow, you better think quick.

-Rap game, so much fuck shit done,

-That's why this .45 in my boxers
+Rap game, so much fuck shit done, That's why this .45 in my boxers.

 Shots fired, home invasion, Red beam detonators, whos the bomb now?